Emergency Services - Grand Lake Health System

 The Emergency Center is dedicated to fast, effective emergency care.
-It is a wonderful example of Joint Township District Memorial Hospital's commitment to serving the community by addressing its health needs with the best in services and facilities at the lowest possible cost.
+It is a wonderful example of Joint Township District Memorial Hospital's commitment to serving the community by addressing its health needs with the best services and facilities at the lowest possible cost.

 What Should I Bring To The Emergency Center?